reactjs/react.dev/src/content/blog/index.md

 <BlogCard title="React Labs: What We've Been Working On – March 2023" date="March 22, 2023" url="/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023">

-We’ve made good progress on many of the projects we covered in our last update.
-In this post we share updates on Server Components, asset and document metadata loading, progress on our experimental compiler, offscreen rendering, and Transition Tracing.
+In React Labs posts, we write about projects in active research and development.
+Since our last update, we've made significant progress on React Server Components, Asset Loading, Optimizing Compiler, Offscreen Rendering, and Transition Tracing, and we'd like to share what we learned.

 </BlogCard>